khmomtech/dhlapi/README.md

 Services
 ==========

-Your can use two services to connect to Intraship or to create an ident code for shipment independently from the DHL API
+You can use two services to connect to Intraship or to create an ident code for shipment independently from the DHL API

     $connection = $this->get('wk_dhl_api.b2b.connection');
     $connection->cancelPickup('123456789012');